EO-DataHub/eodhp-guide/services/stac-fastapi.md

 This service runs in Kubernetes as three services, one being read-only for external client access, run under `catalogue-search-service-client` in namespace `sfapi2`, and two providing read-write access for the ingester, run under `catalogue-search-service-ingester` and `catalogue-search-service-ingester-bulk` in namespace `sfapi2`, the first handling workspace uploads and workflow outputs, and the latter handling larger ingester requests from the harvest pipeline.

+Logs for the client and ingester can be viewed in Kubernetes either using ArgoCD or the command line, `kubectl -n sfapi2 logs deploy/catalogue-search-service-client` and `kubectl -n sfapi2 logs deploy/catalogue-search-service-ingester -c stac-fastapi-ingester` respectively.
+You can add the `-bulk` suffix to view the bulk ingester logs.

-All services rely on an elasticsearch deployment.
+All services rely on an elasticsearch deployment which is configured via a helm chart and values file in ArgoCD.

-Traffic is routed to the client via an ingress, available at `/api/catalogue/stac`
+Traffic is routed to the client via an ingress, available at `/api/catalogue/stac`.

 The ingester services rely on Pulsar messaging to ingest new STAC data from S3 file keys.
 The ingester and ingester-bulk listen to the `transformed` and `transformed-bulk` topics respectively.